British Society for Phenomenology

-The British Society for Phenomenology (BSP) is an organization whose purpose is to pursue and exchange philosophical ideas inspired by phenomenology.
+The British Society for Phenomenology (BSP) is an organisation whose purpose is to pursue and exchange philosophical ideas inspired by phenomenology.
 It was established in 1967 by Wolfe Mays.
+The current president of the BSP is Dr Keith Crome.
 The society accomplishes its aims through a journal, an annual conference (as well as other events), and a podcast.

 Journal of the British Society for Phenomenology (JBSP)

 The Journal of the British Society for Phenomenology was launched in 1970.
 Edited by Wolfe Mays, the president of the BSP, it began by publishing a volume each year consisting of three issues.
 Wolfe Mays remained the editor up to his death in 2005.
 Assistant editor Ullrich Haase then took on the editorship.
 During Haase's leadership, the journal went from three issues a year to four.
-Haase also moved the journal from a private publisher to Taylor and Francis, allowing the membership and the public to easily access a wealth of material online, going all the way back to 1970 when the JBSP began.
+Haase also moved the journal from a private publisher to Taylor and Francis, allowing the membership and the public to easily access a wealth of material online, going back to 1970 when the JBSP began.

 2019 was the 50th anniversary of the journal, and after 14 years as editor, Haase signalled his intention to stand down from his role, while completing his work on the remaining 2019 volume publications as well as some planned special issues for 2020 and beyond.
 To celebrate the 50th anniversary, Haase convened a three-day event titled the 'JBSP 50th Anniversary Conference' in Manchester at the International Anthony Burgess Foundation.
 Keynote speakers were the renowned international academics Prof. Babette Babich, Prof. Robert Bernasconi, and Dr. Francesca Brencio.

 In the wake of Hasse stepping down as editor the society instituted an editorial collective.
 In February 2019 Darian Meacham was appointed as editor-in-chief of the editorial collective, working towards the 2020 volume.
 Other members of the collective include Keith Crome (former BSP president), Andrea Rehberg, William Large, Matt Bernard, Michaela Summa, and Haase (thus continuing his association with the journal).

 The JBSP is an internationally refereed journal and operates a process of at least two referees blind peer-reviewing.
 It publishes papers on phenomenology and existential philosophy as well as contributions from other fields of philosophy, the humanities and the human sciences.
 The journal also publishes book reviews.

 The online version of the Journal of the British Society for Phenomenology is hosted at Taylor & Francis Online.